What if each email you sent earned you a 2000% ROI?

 We can see here that website and social links are clearly spaced so they’re easy to tap.
 It’s a small detail, but crucial to a positive customer experience.
 It also means that actions aren’t being taken accidentally and thus distorting your data.

-Effective emails are built on timing: sending the right message to the right people at the right point in their customer journey.
+An affective email strategy allows you to send the right message to the right people, at the right point in their customer journey.